Isabella Thoburn

 Isabella Thoburn (March 29, 1840 – Sept.
 1, 1901) was an American Christian missionary of the Methodist Episcopal Church best known for her establishment of educational institutions and missionary work in North India, subsequent to the East India Company's relinquishment of power to the British government in India.

 Biography

 Isabella Thoburn was born in 1840 near St. Clairsville, Ohio.
 She attended local schools and the Wheeling Female Seminary in Wheeling, Virginia (now in West Virginia).

+Thoburn was invited to Cincinnati to train Christian missionaries and deaconesses to serve, resulting in the formation of The Christ Hospital.